ctrueden/tykroll.com/works.md

 My first original for the Madison Männerchor, a four part round on a text by Hermann Hesse.
 [Premiere by the Männerchor, Spring 2024.](https://www.youtube.com/watch?v=DdD3d2wF8so)

+A Red, Red Rose – [TTBB Choir and Viola](https://www.musicnotes.com/sheetmusic/col.asp?ppn=CL0003955), [SATB Choir and Cello](https://www.musicnotes.com/sheetmusic/col.asp?ppn=CL0006518), [Flute Choir (2012)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0176578)

+I reset some traditional texts to a new melody for my wife, Marién, when we were doing the long distance relationship thing and premiered the TTBB setting with the Madison Men’s Choir.
+I later arranged it for full choir and again for flutes.

 ### Choral Arrangements

 __[Dry Bones (Dem Bones) – TTBB, A Cappella (2022)](https://www.musicnotes.com/sheetmusic/mtd.asp?ppn=MN0288836)__